royerlab/inTRACKtive/README.md

 Alternatively, you can use use a single command to serve and view the Zarr bundle with inTRACKtive:

 ```
+intracktive open path/to/.zarr

+intracktive open path/to/.csv

+intracktive open path/to/.parquet

-intracktive open path/to/zarr
+intracktive open path/to/.geff
 ```

 where `path/to/zarr` is the full path to the Zarr bundle, including the Zarr filename (example: `~/Downloads/tracks_bundle.zarr`).
 This command will spin up a local host at the location of the Zarr bundle, and open a browser tab with `inTRACKtive` running with this dataset.
+If you `intracktive open` an csv/parquet/GEFF file, the command will first convert the input to our Zarr format and open that file.

 ---